 What is the Microsoft 365 Agents Toolkit?

-Is the Microsoft 365 Agents Toolkit secure?
+Is the Microsoft 365 Agents Toolkit Secure for Enterprise Use?